leo4stem/leo4stem.github.io/_posts/2022-10-21-High-School-Graduation-in-North-Carolina.md

 # Findings

-The high school graduation rate has been increasing since 2006 in North Carolina.
+There are two findings I need tohighlight.
+First, the high school graduation rate has been increasing since 2006 in North Carolina.
+Second, the rates has been declining since 2020.

 ![](/assets/images/P12HSG_All.png)

 # Discussion

-I read some articles on high school graduation rate.
-Some possible reasons include:
+Some possible reasons on increasing graduation rates include:

-Improved educational policies and programs: Many states and school districts have implemented policies and programs aimed at improving graduation rates, such as targeted funding for at-risk students, early warning systems to identify students who are struggling academically, and interventions to help those students catch up.
+Improved educational programs: Many states and school districts have implemented policies and programs aimed at identifying high-risk students.
+The early warning systems can screen the students who are struggling academically.
+Then, teachers and schools apply interventions to help those students catch up.

-Greater emphasis on accountability: With the implementation of the No Child Left Behind Act and the Every Student Succeeds Act, schools and districts are held more accountable for their graduation rates.
-This can lead to increased efforts to improve graduation rates.

 Economic factors: A stronger economy can lead to more job opportunities for graduates, which can motivate students to stay in school and